 The Beast from the East last spring, and then the heat and drought of the summer damaged harvests.
 The media has talk of stockpiling food in the event of a ‘no deal’ Brexit.

 Suddenly and for the first time in decades, people are thinking about food security and what happens when it goes wrong.
+(And if you’re wondering about the why the heck people in the know are worried, take a few minutes out to watch this video we’ve made: Strange New World.)

 The good thing is that we’ve been thinking hard about how city decision-makers can respond to threats to our food system ever since our horizon scanning project last year.